xzel23/jdkprovidergradleplugin/README.md

     }
 ```

-This makes sure that a JDK with native image support is installed and used for compilation.
-But the GraalVM plugin needs
+This ensures that a JDK with native image support is installed and used for compilation.
+However, the GraalVM plugin
-to be configured using a toolchain, and Gradle is not able to automatically detect the correct JDK with native image support.
+requires manual configuration, as Gradle cannot automatically detect the correct JDK with native image support when

-Since the downloaded JDK can only be resolved after the evaluation phase, the configuration needs to be done in an afterEvaluate block:
+using toolchains.

+To configure the GraalVM plugin to use the correct JDK, set the `javaLauncher` property.
+This works because
+`jdk.getJavaLauncher(project)` returns a Provider that is evaluated lazily when needed, i.e., after the evaluation phase:

 ```kotlin
 project.afterEvaluate {